 Tide turns in battle over “meaty” names for plant-based foods in Czechia, France, and the UK

-Courts, governments turn against restrictions on the labeling of plant-based foods
+Courts, governments turn against restrictions on the labelling of plant-based foods

 Shoppers are not confused over the use of “meaty” names for plant-based foods

-Developments in three countries – the Czech Republic, France and the United Kingdom – have seen the tide turn dramatically against attempts to restrict the labeling of plant-based foods.
+Developments in three countries – the Czech Republic, France and the United Kingdom – have seen the tide turn dramatically against attempts to restrict the labelling of plant-based foods.

 “We are heartened by developments in these three countries over the past few weeks, all of which are victories for common sense,” Jasmijn de Boo, Global CEO of ProVeg International, said.